 Transactions between related parties are on normal commercial terms and conditions no more favourable than those available to other parties unless otherwise stated.
-The following transactions occurred during the year ended 30 June 2021 with related parties and were outstanding as the reporting date:
+The following transactions occurred during the year ended 30 June 2022 with related parties and were outstanding as the reporting date:

-During the Year 2021 \$ Outstanding at end of Year 2021 \$ During the Year 2020 \$ Outstanding at end of Year 2020 \$ Office rent and outgoings paid on an arms's length commercial basis to FNJ Properties Pty Ltd, a company associated with director, Leath Nicholson in respect of the Company's Melbourne Offices.
+During the Year 2022 \$ Outstanding at end of Year 2022 \$ During the Year 2021 \$ Outstanding at end of Year 2021 \$ Office rent and outgoings paid on an arms's length commercial basis to FNJ Properties Pty Ltd, a company associated with director, Leath Nicholson in respect of the Company's Melbourne Offices.
 Payment received in cash and equity.
-13,042 - 33,000 - Consultancy fees paid to Skantech Pty Ltd, a company associated with Kartheek Munigoti, in respect of the provision of IT technical support services. - - 18,982 - Legal fees paid on normal commercial terms to Nicholson Ryan Lawyers Pty Ltd, a company associated with director Leath Nicholson.
+16,000 - 13,042 - Legal fees paid on normal commercial terms to Nicholson Ryan Lawyers Pty Ltd, a company associated with director Leath Nicholson.
 Payment received in cash and equity.
-63,557 - 131,650 - Directors fees payable to Catellen Pty Ltd, a company associated with Leath Nicholson 70,000 - - 5,833 Directors fees payable to Famile Pty Ltd, a company associated with Adam Gallagher 180,000 - - - Directors fees payable to Shape Capital Pty Ltd, a company associated with Anoosh Manzoori 60,000 5,000 - -
+45,800 - 63,557 - Directors fees payable to Catellen Pty Ltd, a company associated with Leath Nicholson 43,750 - 70,000 - Directors and other related fees payable to Famile Pty Ltd, a company associated with Adam Gallagher 91,364 - 180,000 - Directors fees payable to Shape Capital Pty Ltd, a company associated with Anoosh Manzoori 35,000 - 60,000 5,000 Directors fees payable to Shildplex Pty Ltd, company associated with Raymond Malone 4,363 4,363 - -